These Healthy Filling Vegan Soft Breakfast Bars are sweet, soft and hearty. Not to mention that they are pretty easy to make!

 Switch out the almond flour for gluten-free flour, oat flour, all-purpose flour or spelt flour.

-Use any chopped nuts you like or a mixture of your favorites.
+Use any chopped nuts you like or a mixture of your favourites.
 Walnuts, hazelnuts, and pecans all work well.

 How to make nut-free Breakfast Bars